NomicFoundation/hardhat/docs/guides/project-setup.md

 # Setting up a project

-A Hardhat project is any directory with a valid `hardhat.config.js` file in it.
-If you run `npx hardhat` in a path without one you will be shown two options to facilitate project creation:
+Hardhat project are `npm` projects with the `hardhat` package installed, and a `hardhat.config.js` file.

+If you run `npx hardhat` in a folder without those files you will be shown two options to facilitate project creation:

 ```
 $ npx hardhat
 888    888                      888 888               888